rackerlabs/technical-blog/_posts/2013-06-08-unlocked-intro.markdown

 our organization.
 The Cloud Savvy program arms us with in-depth cloud knowledge to better help our customers design their cloud applications the right way the first time.
-The feedback from the Cloud Savvy program has been off the charts - Rackers are more confident in their cloud IQs and our customers receive more Fanatical Support in the cloud than ever before.
+The feedback from the Cloud Savvy program has been off the charts - Rackers are more confident in their cloud IQs and our customers receive a Fanatical Experience.

-As the Cloud Savvy content matured and we saw significant impact within our customers, we realized there was a new opportunity in front of us – a new avenue that allows us to extend our Fanatical Support.
-Fanatical Support doesn't start after you become a customer; we want you to experience it from the start.
+As the Cloud Savvy content matured and we saw significant impact within our customers, we realized there was a new opportunity in front of us – a new avenue that allows us to provide a Fanatical Experience.
+Fanatical Experience doesn't start after you become a customer; we want you to experience it from the start.
 From consultation to deployment to growing your business -- it's about being helpful and doing the right thing to get you on the right path to the cloud.
 It was an easy choice to share our knowledge and experience with the world, and we hope you’ll find value in the lessons we bring to you via our Unlocked roadshow.

 ### Why should you attend Unlocked: The Hybrid Cloud